GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

   1. Read the **Privacy Policy** and click **Accept**.
   2. Read the **Terms of Use** and click **Accept**.
-  3. If SEED has been provisioned to you, read the **MDM AUP Policy** and click **Accept**.
+  3. If you had requested for SEED provisioning, read the **MDM AUP Policy** and click **Accept**.

-  You have now successfully onboarded to your TechPass account.
-If you need to onboard your Internet Device to SEED, you can proceed now.
+  You have successfully onboarded to TechPass and you can proceed to onboard your Internet Device to SEED.

-?> Refer to the [Prerequisites for onboarding your device to SEED](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/prerequisites-for-onboarding) before you onboard your Internet Device to SEED.
+?> See the [Prerequisites for onboarding your device to SEED](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/prerequisites-for-onboarding) before you onboard your Internet Device to SEED.